 - Loss of consciousness.

-Other signs of opiate abuse include:
+Other behavioral signs of opiate addiction include:

 - Doctor shopping (getting multiple prescriptions from different doctors).